 Scrolling through Facebook’s News Feed is now a cluttered collection of adverts, videos and un-interesting posts deterring many users from the platform.
 In fact, aggregated time spent on the social media platform is dropping.
 This year saw a 24% decline in time spent on the platform per person.
 However, for the masses that do continue to scroll, what many don’t realise is that phishing scams and viruses lie amongst the News Feed clutter.
 Even the most tech savvy can be duped for these traps.

-Some pose as free items or surveys requesting personal information, customized Facebook apps such as downloading “Dislike button” or “see who’s viewed your profile”, and even charity requests from friends.
+Some pose as free items or surveys requesting personal information, customized Facebook apps such as downloading a “Dislike button” or “see who’s viewed your profile”, and even charity requests from friends.
 The primary goal of these viruses or scam posts is to steal sensitive data, credit card details or trick users into payment.
 Email remains the number one delivery vehicle for most malwares and phishing campaigns, however they are no stranger to Facebook messenger and feeds.

-This year Facebook suffered from a large scale phishing scam which claimed new victim every 20 seconds.
+This year Facebook suffered from a large scale phishing scam which claimed a new victim every 20 seconds.
 An estimated 10,000 Facebook accounts from around the world were infected after opening messages from “friends” who had mentioned them in comments posted on the social network.
 The scam had the ability to steal data, change device privacy settings and spread the infection to the victim’s Facebook friends.

-In statement, Facebook said it was improving the amounts of public posts that effectively spam people’s feeds in an effort to surface more “informative” stories.
+In a statement, Facebook said it was improving the amounts of public posts that effectively spam people’s feeds in an effort to surface more “informative” stories.
 However, in terms of scam adds, in-secure links and even phishing campaigns, Facebook can do little to block them.
 In fact, Facebook’s algorithms make the lives of affiliate marketers and “shady advertisers” easy by tracking who clicks on the ad and who buys from it, essentially highlighting what kind of person might fall for their con.
 A Bloomberg article revealed astonishing information earlier this year on Facebook’s close association and awareness of affiliate scammers.
 The article said that former Facebook colleagues in the Toronto sales office reported that it was common knowledge in the company that some of their largest ad clients were affiliates using deception.

 Regardless of Facebook losing its “cool” factor and user count, it is still a popular social media platform for 2.3 billion active users.
 Fear over users’ privacy and data leaks remain at the root of Facebook’s security nightmare, however a number of other troubling factors plague the social media site.
 The company’s COO Sheryl Sandberg recently sat before the Senate Intelligence Committee to testify on how exactly Facebook had let foreign entities use the social media platform to influence democracy.
 A stress was put on Facebook and Twitter’s responsibility to work with Washington to resolve this pressing matter.
 If Facebook is to win back the trust of its declining usership, the company will need to continue these efforts and better address these security drawbacks.